pivotal-cf/pivotal-ui/docs/concepts/ModifierClasses.md

 menu: concepts
 ---

 Pivotal UI provides several CSS "modifier" classes.
-Modifiers are tiny CSS classes that each do **one thing**.
+Modifiers are tiny CSS classes that each has **one** job.
 They are sometimes called utility classes or atomic classes by other front-end libraries.
-Modifiers help avoid writing repetitive CSS and make it easy to incorporate Pivotal UI's colors, typography, etc.
+Modifiers help avoid writing repetitive CSS and make it easy to incorporate Pivotal UI's colors, typography, and other common patterns.

 It is very often possible to achieve a desired effect just by composing modifier classes, without writing any new CSS.
-This approach is preferred whenever it is feasible, since it decreases the amount of CSS to maintain in a team's codebase and makes styling more consistent across codebases.
+Prefer this approach whenever it is feasible, since it decreases the amount of CSS to maintain in your team's codebase and makes styling more consistent across codebases.

 ## Anatomy of a modifier